 Day 7: Back on Kos, we explore the Casa Romana, the vast mansion of a Roman aristocrat, partially restored to give a strong sense of the palatial residence’s original opulence.
 Mosaics and wall paintings still adorn its spacious expanse and the restoration offers a rare chance to experience what the colonnades and courtyards of a Roman aristocratic home really felt like.
 Afterwards, we go to the beautifully-set Asklepieion, the most important sacred site on the island.
 The extensive shrine, an important international sanctuary where pilgrims sought the attentions of the healing god Asklepios while they slept, post-dates Hippocrates, the ‘father of medicine’ so closely associated with Kos, but the picturesque terraces, monumental stairways and ornate columns attest the god’s lasting presence.
 We conclude our story amid the superb mosaics and sculpture of the archaeological museum.
 Farewell dinner on the gulet.

-Day 8: Transfers to Bodrum/Milas airport, about 40 minutes away.
+Day 8: Transfer to Kos airport, about 35 minutes away.